carpentries/undergrad-education-conversations/README.md

 * Continue to incorporate computation throughout all or most core curriculum
   * We need curricula road maps; identify the short, medium, and long term learning objectives, and make a plan to get there.
+  * Can't assume current faculty will be able to do this on their own, so training TA's or having dedicated personnel will be important
 * 'Bioinformatics' is broad, so what commonalities can be extracted to give students the best framework for branching into more specialized topics later?
   * Basic coding skills